About the Author

 After fourteen years with the NPS, I began a second career as a non-profit manager.
 I served as a regional director for National Parks Conservation Association (NPCA), as executive director of the National Park Trust (NPT), and as a manager of several other park support organizations before becoming the executive director and Washington representative of the National Coalition for History (NCH).
 NCH is an organization whose mission is to strengthen history, archives, and funding for the arts and humanities.
 My work as a lobbyist for a non-profit association gave me a glimpse into the high-stakes world of Washington politics and provided me with the opportunity to have an impact upon the national issues and trends affecting historical and archival organizations.

-I have written two biographies: Treasonable Doubt: The Harry Dexter White Spy Case, a biography of the co-founder of the World Bank and International Monetary Fund and an accused Soviet spy, and I’m now putting the final touches on a biography of American State Department official Alger Hiss.
-The book The Lives of Alger Hiss: The Myths, The Masks, The Man is currently in my agent’s hands.
+I have written three biographies: Treasonable Doubt: The Harry Dexter White Spy Case, a biography of the co-founder of the World Bank and International Monetary Fund and an accused Soviet spy.
+I’m now putting the final revisions on a biography of American State Department official Alger Hiss.
+Titled The Lives of Alger Hiss: The Myths, The Masks, The Man currently in my agent’s hands though an extended excerpt of the first part of the book has been published online under the title The Apprenticeship of Alger Hiss (2014) through the auspices of Ivan R. Dee’s Now and Then Reader.
+My most recent book, Portrait of a Prospector: Edward Schieffelin’s Own Story (2017) is a constructed autobiography of the 19th century adventurer, prospector and discoverer of the famed Tombstone silver mines.